Knowledge Articles > Why Excel Is Not a Grant Management System

 Minor errors, major consequences

-Grant management teams are weary of such mistakes as the public, and audit offices, demand greater transparency and auditability in grant programs.
-Without systems in place to capture how an error was made, a mistake may even look like an intentional obfuscation of data, which is a massive red flag in current discussions of grant transparency.
+Grant management teams are weary of mistakes.
+It’s a fact that the public and audit offices demand greater transparency and auditability in grant programs.
+Without systems in place to capture how an error was made, a mistake could even look like an intentional obfuscation of data.
+Transparency therefore is incredibly important.

-Overall, the risk of errors in Excel can make it difficult to manage grants effectively and can increase the risk of problems that can impact the success of a grant.
-A purpose-built grant management system is a better choice for these organisations as it can help to reduce the risk of errors and ensure the accuracy of grant-related information.
+Overall, the risk of errors in Excel can make it complex to manage grants effectively.
+Additionally, it increases the risk of problems that impact the success of a grant.
+A purpose-built grant management system is a better choice for these organisations.
+It helps reduce the risk of errors and ensures the accuracy of grant-related information.
 Enquire for instance, has a complete audit log that captures information on user actions, with time stamps to make analysing processes simple.

 What is a purpose-built grant management system?

 A purpose-built grant management system is a software application that is specifically designed to handle the unique needs of grant management.
-These systems are far more comprehensive and feature-rich than spreadsheet software like Excel and can provide several benefits for organisations that manage grants.
+These systems are far more comprehensive and feature-rich than spreadsheet software like Excel.
+As a result, they provide a range of benefits for organisations that manage grants.

-Some of the reasons a purpose-built grant management system is better than Excel include:
+Some of the reasons to adopt a purpose-built grant management system over Excel:

-1. Improved efficiency: A purpose-built grant management system can streamline and automate many of the tasks involved in grant management, such as proposal submission, budget tracking, and reporting.
-This can help organisations save time and resources and reduce the risk of errors.
+1. Improved efficiency: A purpose-built grant management system streamlines and automates many of the tasks involved in grant management.
+Example features are proposal submission, budget tracking, and reporting.
+This helps organisations save time and resources and reduce the risk of errors.

-2. Enhanced collaboration: Enquire has built-in collaboration features, such as document sharing and real-time editing capabilities, notes, comments, and emails and alerts to keep everyone on the same page and on task.
-This makes it easier for multiple users to work on the same grant-related information simultaneously.
+2. Enhanced collaboration: Enquire has built-in collaboration features, such as document sharing and real-time editing capabilities, notes, comments, and emails and alerts.
+This keeps everyone on the same page and on task.
+As a result, it’s easier for multiple users to work on the same grant-related information simultaneously.

-3. Better reporting: Purpose-built grant management systems often have more robust reporting capabilities than Excel, making it easier to generate accurate, up-to-date reports on grant activity.
-In Enquire you can even generate complete reports from a single click – these reports are aligned with a range of your core grant processes and provide stakeholders with the snapshot data they need.
+3. Better reporting: Purpose-built grant management systems often have more robust reporting capabilities than Excel.
+This makes it easier to generate accurate, up-to-date reports on grant activity.
+In Enquire you can even generate complete reports from a single click.
+These reports are aligned with a range of your core grant processes and provide stakeholders with the snapshot data they need.

 4. Greater capacity: Purpose-built grant management systems are designed to handle large amounts of data and can store and organise a wide range of grant-related information.